 Degradation (of an ecosystem) a persistent decline in the structure, function and composition of an ecosystem compared to its former state, generally from frequent or persistent impacts.

 Destruction (of an ecosystem) complete removal or depletion of an ecosystem.

-Ecological maintenance ongoing activities intended to counteract processes of ecological degradation to sustain the attributes of an ecosystem.
+Ecological maintenance ongoing activities (such as applying appropriate fire or hydrological regimes) intended to counteract processes of ecological degradation to sustain the attributes of an ecosystem.
 This maintenance phase is distinguished from the restoration phase that precedes it.
 Higher ongoing maintenance is likely to be required at restored sites where higher levels of threats continue, compared to sites where threats have been controlled.

 Ecological restoration the process of assisting the recovery of an ecosystem that has been degraded, damaged or destroyed.
 (Note: Single species restoration can be considered complementary and an important component of ecological restoration.)

 Ecosystem small or large scale assemblage of biotic and abiotic components in oceans, rivers and on land in which the components interact to form complex food webs, nutrient cycles and energy flows.
 The term 'ecosystem'; is used in the Standards to describe an ecological community of any size or scale.

 Ecosystem services are the benefits to humans provided by ecosystems.
 They include the production of clean soil, water and air, the moderation of climate and disease, nutrient cycling and pollination, the provisioning of a range of goods useful to humans and potential for the satisfaction of aesthetic, recreation and other human values.
 Restoration targets may specifically refer to the reinstatement of particular ecosystem services.

 Environmental repair any intentional activity—including reduction of impacts, rehabilitation and ecological restoration—that improves ecosystem functionality, ecosystem services, or biodiversity.